metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_user_profile_v1alpha1_manifest.md

 Optional:

 - `single_sign_on_user_identifier` (String) A specifier for the type of value specified in SingleSignOnUserValue.
-Currently, the only supported value is 'UserName'.
-If the Domain's AuthMode is IAM Identity Center, this field is required.
-If the Domain's AuthMode is not IAM Identity Center, this field cannot be specified.
+Currently,the only supported value is 'UserName'.
+If the Domain's AuthMode is IAM IdentityCenter, this field is required.
+If the Domain's AuthMode is not IAM IdentityCenter, this field cannot be specified.
-- `single_sign_on_user_value` (String) The username of the associated Amazon Web Services Single Sign-On User for this UserProfile.
-If the Domain's AuthMode is IAM Identity Center, this field is required, and must match a valid username of a user in your directory.
-If the Domain's AuthMode is not IAM Identity Center, this field cannot be specified.
+- `single_sign_on_user_value` (String) The username of the associated Amazon Web Services Single Sign-On User forthis UserProfile.
+If the Domain's AuthMode is IAM Identity Center, this fieldis required, and must match a valid username of a user in your directory.If the Domain's AuthMode is not IAM Identity Center, this field cannot bespecified.
 - `tags` (Attributes List) Each tag consists of a key and an optional value.
-Tag keys must be unique per resource.
-Tags that you specify for the User Profile are also added to all Apps that the User Profile launches. (see [below for nested schema](#nestedatt--spec--tags))
+Tag keys must be uniqueper resource.Tags that you specify for the User Profile are also added to all Apps thatthe User Profile launches. (see [below for nested schema](#nestedatt--spec--tags))
 - `user_settings` (Attributes) A collection of settings. (see [below for nested schema](#nestedatt--spec--user_settings))

 <a id="nestedatt--spec--tags"></a>